 Using QDS Package Management¶

-- R and Python version selection through UI to create an environment.
+- R and Python version selection through the QDS UI to create an environment.

-- Environment which is loaded with default Anaconda packages.
-You can install additional Python and R packages through the Environments UI.
+- An environment loaded with default Anaconda packages.
+You can install additional Python and R packages via the Environments page.

-- A feature that does a distributed installation of packages on a running Spark application or Airflow workflow.
+- Distributed installation of packages in a running Spark application or Airflow workflow.